"I noticed you're the VP of Sales at [Company]..."

 - Earnings call mentions

 It is.
-That's why it works.
+That's exactly why it works.

 Want buying signals delivered to your inbox weekly?
 Get a free analysis